comunica/Article-ISWC2018-Resource/content/introduction.md

 In order to encourage reusability, Comunica and its default modules are publicly available on GitHub and the npm package manager (TODO: add links) under an open-source license.

-This article is structure as follows:
+This article is structured as follows:
-In the next section, we discuss the related work, followed by a listing of the requirements for Comunica in [](#requirements).
+In the next section, we discuss the related work, followed by a listing of the features of Comunica in [](#features).
-After that, we dicuss the architecture of Comunica in [](#architecture), its implementation in [](#implementation), and an overview of its differences with the TPF client in [](#comparison-tpf-client).
+After that, we discuss the architecture of Comunica in [](#architecture), its implementation in [](#implementation), and an overview of its differences with the TPF client in [](#comparison-tpf-client).
 Finally, [](#conclusions) concludes and contains opportunities for future work.